 - have fun, reading promotes engaging conversations at school and home!

 Please be advised that your student’s performance will be assessed in a variety of ways.
-These assessments include, but are not limited to: district benchmark tests, quarterly document based writing assessments, and the district software, AIMS web.
-The students will have numerous opportunities to demonstrate learning and achievement during the 2018-2019 school year.
+These assessments include, but are not limited to: district benchmark tests, monthly oral fluency assessments, monthly comprehension assessments, and periodic growth checks through the iReady computer program.
+The students will have numerous opportunities to demonstrate learning and achievement during the 2019-2020 school year.

 Throughout your child’s Reading course, he or she will have many opportunities for learning, growth, and achievement.
 We will be monitoring your child’s progress with the following grading policy.